radiegtya/meteoris2/README.md

 - Confused or don't have the time to learn about whats new in the latest meteor version?

 **METEORIS IS THE SOLUTION!**

+###WHAT'S NEW IN V0.9.8.1
+- preparatory work towards using Velocity with Cucumber
+- begin using sweetAlert, instead of ugly generic Javascript alerts, to facilitate acceptance testing
+- handles mugen form submits, instead of trying to handle problematic submit button clicks
+- new skeleton directories for packages and tests
+- upgraded to Meteor 1.1.0.2 compatibility

 ###WHAT'S NEW IN V0.9.8
 - minor bug fixing on mugen RBAC